Skip to main content

 Continue reading

-Angelina Valente to perform at Awards Gala
+Angelina Valente to Perform at Awards Gala

 Angelina Valente to perform at CDSWOY Awards Gala

-ALBANY, NY — Angelina Valente, a multi-award-winning artist, will be the guest performer for the 2024 Capital District Sports Women of the Year Awards Gala at the GE Theatre at Proctors on August 12, 2024 at 7:00 p.m.
+ALBANY, NY — Angelina Valente, a multi-award-winning artist, will be the guest performer for the 2025 Capital District Sports Women of the Year Awards Gala at the GE Theatre at Proctors on August 4, 2025 at 7:00 p.m.

 Angelina is a singer-songwriter from Saratoga Springs who creates music that moves you.
 With songs that feel like a warm summer breeze, Angelina’s uninhibited voice and sincere lyrics draw you in and leave you feeling restored and inspired.
 Her unique blend of indie folk features piano, ukulele, and genuine storytelling influenced by her small-town roots and love of nature.

-In the five years she has been performing, Angelina is now selling out shows around the Capital Region.
+In the six years she has been performing, Angelina is now selling out shows around the Capital Region.
 She has released one full length album, two EP’s and three singles, and has recorded at the esteemed Village Studios in Los Angeles, as well as the Atlantic Records Studio in New York City.
 After the release of her most recent album “Sing,” in November 2023, Angelina has won the distinguished awards for Songwriter of the Year, Album of the Year, and Artist of the Year for the New York Capital Region.
 These awards were presented to her at the Sixth Annual Capital Region Thomas Edison Music Awards on April 21, 2024 at Proctors.

 Tickets are on sale now at atproctors.org.